Skip to content

 For reporters and editors.

-NAR is the first community-led count of Albanian Americans.
-A 501(c)(3) nonprofit.
+NAR is a community-led count of Albanian Americans.
+A nonprofit organization.
 Founded 2026.
-This page is for journalists who need a verified source, a named contact, and citable numbers — not a press release that pretends to be one.
+If you need a verified source, a named contact, and citable numbers — not a press release pretending to be one — start here.

 Live count